More and more companies nowadays seem to choose Product-Led Go-to-Market (GTM) as a way to grow.

 Question 2: Free trial, Freemium model or Demo request?
 How would you choose the most appropriate and how?

-It depends on the stage of your business and the preferences of your best-fit customers.
+It depends on the stage of your business and the preferences of your best-fit customers, buyer personas and use cases.

-My two-cents: don’t offer Freemium until after you’ve proven product-market fit.
+My two cents: don’t offer Freemium Go-to-Market strategy (GTM Strategy) until after you’ve proven product-market fit.

-Early on, you want people to have some investment in your product so you can connect with them and grow the product to meet their needs.
+Early on, you want the potential customers to have some investment in your product so you can connect with them and grow the product to meet their needs and pain points.

-A Free Trial is almost table stakes these days, unless the implementation is particularly difficult and requires human help.
+A Free Trial is almost table stakes these days unless the implementation is particularly difficult and requires human help through sales teams or marketing teams.

-Demos are all about meeting your customers where they are with their preferred evaluation process.
+Demos are all about meeting your target customers where they are with their preferred evaluation process.

-If customers are asking for demos, find a way to give them demos.
+If potential customers are asking for demos, find a way to give them demos.

 Question 3: Which are the principles one needs to follow when building a user onboarding process for a SaaS business?
 Which mistakes to avoid?